-All election-related enquiries from candidates, or prospective candidates (whether Councillors or not), must be directed to the Returning Officer.
-Where the matter is outside the responsibilities of the Returning Officer the matter will be referred to the Chief Executive Officer or delegate.
+All election-related enquiries from candidates or prospective candidates (whether Councillors or not) must be directed to the Election Manager.
+Where the matter is outside the responsibilities of the Election Manager the matter will be referred to the Chief Executive Officer or their delegate.